11 top Mountain State traditions to start this holiday

 1. Winter Festival of Lights

-Even the Good Zoo gets into the spirit with a dazzling show of more than 35,500 LED lights choreographed to holiday music.
-The lights festival has been recognized by the American Bus Association as a top travel destination, and featured on the Travel Channel’s “Extreme Christmas Celebrations.”
+Even the Good Zoo gets into the spirit with a dazzling show of 40,000 LED lights choreographed to classic rock music like Led Zeppelin, Trans-Siberian Orchestra, and more.
+New this season, a 70-foot-tall Welcome Tree at The Hilltop features thousands of dancing high-resolution lights soaring seven stories high.
+The light festival has been recognized by the American Bus Association as a top travel destination, and featured on the Travel Channel’s “Extreme Christmas Celebrations.”

 2. Christmas Fantasy Light Show